 Symptoms of a Nonfunctioning Pituitary Adenoma

-These tumors do not result in symptoms based on excess production of hormones (e.g. substantial weight gain as seen in Cushing’s disease or enlargement of hands and feet as seen in acromegaly).
+These tumors do not result in symptoms based on excess production of hormones.
 Because of this, doctors can’t diagnose it until the tumor affects other structures, resulting in visual loss or headaches.
-In some cases, the tumor may compress the normal pituitary and cause loss of the pituitary’s normal role in controlling the reproductive, thyroid and adrenal gland function.
+In some cases, the tumor may compress the pituitary and cause a loss of the pituitary’s normal role in controlling the reproductive, thyroid and adrenal gland function.

 The earliest symptom of hormone deficiency is typically loss of sexual function in men (from low testosterone) and loss of menstrual periods in women.
 People may also experience fatigue from low thyroid or cortisol levels.
-Some tumors are discovered incidentally when the patient is assessed for other reasons (such as an MRI scan performed after a car accident).
+Some tumors are discovered incidentally when you're being assessed for other reasons, such as an MRI scan performed after a car accident.

 Symptoms related to the tumor: